4 Tips for Establishing HOA Pet Rules

-Does your community allow pets?
-What types?
-How many?
-Are there limits on size?
-If you live in a pet-friendly community, it’s important that your association board set boundaries to keep order within your community.
+If you live in a pet-friendly community, it’s essential that your association board set boundaries to keep order within your community.
 Many of the issues that become problems in pet-friendly communities have very little to do with the pets – after all, they can’t clean up after themselves.
-Your neighbor’s dog could be your best friend too, as long as your neighbor makes sure his pet is on its best behavior.

 Restrictions are often made according to the size and weight of pets that are permitted within the community.
 Though this restriction can be tough to enforce, it will require each animal to be closely monitored.
-The breed of a dog is also commonly taken into account, and animals considered to be dangerous could be prohibited in the community and perhaps by local ordinance.
-Behavioral matters such as jumping, biting or aggressiveness could be grounds for refusing an animal’s inclusion as well.
+The breed of a dog is also commonly taken into account, and animals considered dangerous could be prohibited in the community and perhaps by local ordinances.
+Behavioral matters such as jumping, biting, or aggressiveness could also be grounds for refusing an animal’s inclusion.

 There is also the matter of service animals for residents who might require additional assistance.
 Service animals are not pets and must be allowed at no cost to the homeowner or resident.
-The Federal Fair Housing Act and Americans with Disabilities Act protects those who have and require service dogs.
-The association board should work closely with the association’s attorney to ensure reasonable accommodations are made for approved service animals.
+The Federal Fair Housing Act and Americans with Disabilities Act protect those who require service dogs.
+The association board should work closely with the association’s attorney to ensure reasonable accommodations for approved service animals.

-Pet polices can be a sensitive issue to community members.
-In these cases, the association board must be firm and clear in their communications, well-educated on the various legal aspects of the issue and transparent in the creation of an appropriate pet policy.
-Always emphasize these regulations are in the best interest of the association to ensure of their health, safety and well-being.
-For more information on setting and enforcing pet policy, contact FirstService Residential, North America’s residential property management leader.
+HOA pet rules can be a sensitive issue for community members.
+In these cases, the association board must be firm and clear in their communications, well-educated on the various legal aspects of the issue, and transparent in the creation of an appropriate pet policy.
+Always emphasize that these regulations are in the community’s best interest to ensure their health, safety, and well-being.